awsdocs/amazon-workmail-user-guide/doc_source/send_encrypted_email.md

    + To sign all outgoing messages by default, choose **Sign outgoing messages**\.
    + To encrypt all outgoing messages by default, choose **Encrypt outgoing messages**\.
    + To make sure that your signed message can be viewed by all recipients and mail applications, choose **Send digitally signed messages as clear text**\.
    + To enable recipients to send encrypted messages to you, choose **Include my certificates in signed messages**\.

 1. Choose **OK**\.

 **Note**
 To send an encrypted email to the group, manually expand the group\.

-AWS Certificate Manager does not currently provide certificates to sign and encrypt e-mail.
-You will need to use a third\-party certificate authority to obtain a p12 certificate.